 success begins at salem

 Our dedicated teaching staff has created an award-winning academic program focused on equipping your child for a lifetime of success.
 We ensure a safe and engaging learning environment for every student built firmly on a strong foundation of faith.
-For 170 years, Salem Lutheran School has empowered new generations of leaders for service to Christ giving parents, like you, a school home where they have confidently entrusted the education and care of their kids.
+Salem Lutheran School has empowered new generations of leaders for service to Christ giving parents, like you, a school home where they have confidently entrusted the education and care of their kids for 168 years and counting.

 We know that you want to know everything that goes on with your child, but most of all, you want your child to be known by the teachers and recognized for their unique set of abilities.
 Way To Go is a strategy, researched and developed by Salem's long time Head of School Dr. Mary Beth Gaertner, used to establish positive communication between parents and teachers.
 You will always be your child’s most impactful influence, and as long as students are still learning in classrooms, teachers are the second most important.
 We finally found a way to partner successfully with you as the parents of our students, to discover your expectations, and to WOW you- by talking with you about your children!
 We have found the WAY TO GO!